fnproject/fn/README.md

 ## Learn More

-* Visit our Functions [Tutorial Series](examples/tutorial/).
-This tutorial will demonstrate some of the core Fn capabilities through a series of examples.
-We'll try to show examples in most major languages.
+* Visit [Fn tutorials](https://github.com/fnproject/tutorials) for step by step guides to creating apps with Fn .
+These tutorials range from introductory to more advanced.
+* With our [Fn Getting Started Series](examples/tutorial/), quickly create Fn Hello World applications in multiple languages.
 This is a great Fn place to start!
 * See our [full documentation](docs/README.md)
 * View all of our [examples](/examples)
 * View our [YouTube Channel](https://www.youtube.com/channel/UCo3fJqEGRx9PW_ODXk3b1nw)